Meet the Board

 My recent monograph is titled Ukraine and the Empire of Capital: from Marketisation to Armed Conflict (Pluto: 2018).

-Alona Lyasheva, Board member
+Gemma Gasseau, Board member

-Owen Worth, Board member
+Owen Worth, Advisory Board Member

 Associate Board Members